J4-CK/-test--Hackers-Path/README.md

-# Project Name: Cybersecurity Learning Platform
+# Hacker's Path

 ## Overview
-This repository contains the source code for the Cybersecurity Learning Platform, an educational web application designed to teach high school students fundamental cybersecurity concepts and skills.
+This repository contains the source code for the Cybersecurity Learning Platform 'Hacker's Path', an educational web application designed to teach high school students fundamental cybersecurity concepts and skills.
 The platform is inspired by TryHackMe, Zybooks, and Duolingo, with lessons, quizzes, and interactive features.

 ---